sneha-sam1604/sneha-sam1604.github.io/_posts/2023-03-15-blog-post-title-from-file-name.md

 ### 6. Further Research

-To conclude, the paper "Making Pre-trained Language Models Better Few-shot Learners" presents a promising approach to improving few-shot learning with pre-trained language models.
+From what we have seen so far, the paper "Making Pre-trained Language Models Better Few-shot Learners" presents a promising approach to improving few-shot learning with pre-trained language models.
 1. For a small number of training examples, LM-BFF outperforms standard fine-tuning by 11% on average.
 2. It is important to sample similar examples while incorporating demonstrations in context.
 3. RoBERTa-large achieves about 90% accuracy on most binary sentence classification tasks with only 32 examples.